Subsections

 It is the Radial Basis Function that minimizes the integral bending energy.

-In its natural parameterization, a TPS is driven by a set of weights
+In its natural parameterization, a TPS is driven by a set of

 .